dhushandhansd/front-end/README.md

 8. Canvas and Meta Tags
 9. CSS inline,internal, external, Pseudo Selectors, Global vs local scope

-## FIles are in the Respective Branch
+## Files are in the Respective Branch

 ## Developed by Shree Dhushandhan